zxdb/ZXDB/README.md

 * `booktypeins` - associate typed-in programs to the books that published them

-* `compilations` - associate compilations to their list of programs
+* `contents` - associate list of programs contained in compilations, covertapes or electronic magazines

 * `licensors` - associate licenses to their license owners

 * `magrefs` - associate entries or labels to pages from magazine issues about them (magazine references)

+* `magreffeats` - associate magazine references to features

 * `magreflinks` - associate magazine references to links about them

-* `magreffeats` - associate magazine references to features

 * `members` - associate tags to their list of programs
   * `series_seq` - only required for sequenced series